-Our consolidated financial statements are prepared in accordance with accounting principles generally accepted in the United States.
+The consolidated financial statements have been prepared in accordance with United States generally accepted accounting principles ("GAAP") and rules and regulations of the Securities and Exchange Commission.
 The consolidated financial statements include the accounts of National Beverage Corp. and all subsidiaries.
 All significant intercompany transactions and accounts have been eliminated.
 Our fiscal year ends the Saturday closest to April 30 and, as a result, an additional week is added every five or six years.
-Fiscal 2012, Fiscal 2011 and Fiscal 2010 consisted of 52 weeks.
+Fiscal 2013, Fiscal 2012 and Fiscal 2011 consisted of 52 weeks.